HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 Though he appeared composed, Gerwyn felt a storm roar while catching a glimpse of his eyes toward Victor.

-“It appears you did not understand what we speak of here.
+“You fail to understand the subject here.
 That diatribe you referred to as ‘voicing concerns’ is the *impertinence* in question.
 It would have cost nothing and helped greatly to have never uttered those words.”

 Victor had weathered many storms in his lifetime.

 “Even so, it must be done, Father.
 As your *chosen successor*, I–”

 “No, it must not.
-And as my *chosen successor*, you still have much to learn about what it means to pass judgement.”
+And as my *chosen successor*, you have much to learn about passing judgement.”

 Yet the king’s storm could still coerce with ease.